 The 21 Day Fix is an amazing program that helps you learn how to eat clean foods, in the correct portion sizes, without the madness of counting calories.
 Here are some real comments from real people.

 “My scale finally went down after only one week on the program–I’m down 3 pounds!
 I’m a happy girl!”

 “Lost 2 pounds last week and my energy has skyrocketed!
 I love the results when I get in all my containers.”

 “I can feel a big difference in my energy.
 I have gone from 230 lbs to 215 in 6 weeks.
 I’ve been able to sleep better at night, my mind is less foggy and more focused.”

 “Thank you for all you are doing.
 I have never felt so empowered and that real change is possible.”

 “Day 7 0f 21 Day Fix.
 I’ve already lost 6 pounds and 8 inches!”

 “I just finished my 3rd round of 21 Day Fix and I’m 35 pounds lighter!!”

-Occasionally, I have a client who doesn’t see the progress they were hoping for, so, if that’s you, keep reading because I’m going to suggest some tweaks you can make to help you start to see results.
+However, it’s not uncommon for some people who start the program to stop seeing progress.
+If that’s you, keep reading because I’m going to suggest some tweaks you can make to help you start to see results.